magnamad/CNT_2003_paper/Model1/MD_Setup_Checkpoints.md

 16. thermostyle

-What all thermodynamic quantities needs to be printed
+What all thermodynamic quantities needs to be printed.

+evdwl = van der Waals pairwise energy (includes etail) ecoul = Coulombic pairwise energy elong = long-range kspace energy

 17. run 2000

 2 picosecond run if timestep is 1 fs.

+18. unfix TVSTAT

+As we are stopping NVT and switchin to NVER simulatiion

-18. fix EVSTAT all nve
+20. fix EVSTAT all nve

 Run 100 ps in NVE ensemble

 -----

 What is left  ?
 - Total carbon−oxygen Lennard-Jones interaction energy.
 - water denity profile (compute rdf? )
-- Need to dump trajectories after equilibriation.
+- Need to dump trajectories after equilibriation. dump command comes after equilibriation , then this is ensured.